 Shingles Vaccine: Should I get?

-The shingle vaccine is a live vaccine given as a single injection, usually in the upper arm.
+The shingle vaccine is a live vaccine given as an injection, usually in the upper arm.
+The new vaccine is a 2-part series, which requires 2 injections to be given approximately 3 months apart.
 The most common side effects of the shingles vaccine are redness, pain tenderness and swelling at the injection site, and headaches.

 The shingles vaccine isn't recommend if you:

 - Have ever had a life-threatening allergic reaction to gelatin, the antibiotic neomycin or any other component of the shingles vaccine.

 - Have a weakened immune system due to HIV/AIDS, lymphoma or leukemia

 - Are receiving immune system-suppressing drugs, such as steroids, adalimumab (Humira), infliximab (Remicade), etanercept (Enbrel), radiation or chemotherapy

 - Are pregnant or trying to become pregnant